Fear of exercise?

 Wouldn't it be great if none of us had to exercise?
 The reality is that we simply must exercise.
 Like it or not, because we live remarkably sedentary lifestyles—we must exercise more often than not.
 Studies show that regular physical activity, even at moderate levels, reduces the risk of heart disease, cancer, high blood pressure and obesity.
 Regular exercise enhances physical and mental functioning, helps us relieve stress, and allows us to become part of a healthier community.

 According to a CDC report released last summer, 55% of American adults didn't move enough to meet the minimum recommendation of 30 minutes of moderate physical activity on most days of the week.
+Considering the new recommendation of at least one hour of physical activity daily—it's quite clear why obesity, diabetes, and heart disease is killing more people in America that all wars, narcotics, and violent deaths combined!

 There's lots of fear and intimidation in the fitness industry.
 The industry is so confusing.
 Everyone is making these claims and you don't know what works.
 You also may feel embarrassed that you don't know how to use the machines at the gym, have no rhythm in step class, or don't own the right exercise clothing or the latest fitness widgets.